Juvenile Sexual Crimes Against a Younger Child

 Since entering private practice more than fifteen years ago, Ms. Sammis has continued to defend children in juvenile court.
 Many of these cases involve an accusation against a child accused of inappropriate sexual touching a younger child.

-If your child was charged with any crime involving inappropriate sexual behavior such as simple battery, sexual battery or lewd and lascivious molestation involving a younger child, then call 813-250-0500 to set up an office or phone consultation.
+If your child was charged with any crime involving inappropriate sexual behavior such as sexual battery or lewd and lascivious conduct involving a younger child, then call (813) 250-0500 to set up an office or phone consultation.

 In Hillsborough County, FL, all sex-related offenses will be assigned to Unified Family Court Juvenile Crossover Division “M.” For purposes of this rule, the term “sex related offense” means a violation of: